pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`x and y coordinates of the center of the circle`
          | :sg:`center -> (float, float)`

-         It's a tuple containing the circle's `x` and `y` coordinates representing its center.
+         A tuple containing the circle's `x` and `y` coordinates representing its center.
          Reassigning it moves the circle to the new position.

          .. versionadded:: 2.4.0